oneilstokeseqrm/graphrag-toolkit-1.0/docs/multi-tenancy.md

 ### Overview

-Multi-tenancy allows you to host separate lexical graphs in the same underlying graph and vector stores.
+Multi-tenancy allows you to host multiple separate lexical graphs in the same underlying graph and vector stores.

 ### Tenant Id